Overview

 Background

-Swannanoa River Greenway Phase 1 was a feasibility study and greenway corridor design on the eastern of the greenway from the eastern end of Thompson Street and Glendale Avenue, to the City of Asheville’s park complex with the Nature Center, the Recreation Park and the JB Lewis Soccer Fields.
+• Swannanoa River Greenway Feasibility Study (Phase 1) was a feasibility study and greenway corridor design on the eastern end of the greenway starting at the intersection of Thompson St. and Glendale Ave. and ending at the City of Asheville’s park complex with the Nature Center, Recreation Park and JB Lewis Soccer Fields.
+This study included the design for the first segment of the greenway from Thompson St. to Bleachery Blvd.

-Swannanoa River Greenway Phase 2 was a corridor study, funded through the NCDOTs Bike and Pedestrian Mini-Grant Program for the section of the greenway that starts at Biltmore Avenue and ends at the end of Thompson Street at Glendale Ave.
-This was a planning study that did not include engineering and design in the scope of work.
+• Swannanoa River Greenway Corridor Study (Phase 2) was a planning-level study funded through the North Carolina Department of Transportation’s (NCDOT) Bike and Pedestrian Mini-Grant Program for the section of the greenway that starts at Biltmore Avenue and ends at the intersection of Thompson Street at Glendale Avenue.
+This study did not include engineering and design in the scope of work.

 Supporting Documents